 The interest amount will be: A - P = 1938.84 - 1500 = Rs.
 438.84.

-The above reasons are enough to make one realise the importance of FD calculator.
-The manual calculation can be tedious and there is much room for error.
+The above reasons are enough to make one realise the importance of the FD interest calculator.
+The manual calculation can be tedious and there is much room for errors.
 It is imperative to double-check the amount credited to your bank account either at the time of maturity or as pay-outs since there can be a mistake while calculating the returns by the bank or concerned financial institution.
 It gets more confusing when it comes to deciding on a scheme to determine maturity amount, especially when frequencies of compounding FD schemes differ from bank to bank.
-Here comes fixed deposit interest rate calculator in the picture, which helps you land on a right deal.
+Here comes fixed deposit interest rate calculator into the picture, which helps you land on the right deal.
+You can initiate this with Policybazaar.com fd interest calculator as well.
+In order to calculate the rate of interest:

 - Allahabad Bank FD Rates